 I am trained in the replacement of crystals and thus another service that I provide.
-I use only new old stock mineral glass for this purpose and maintain an extensive inventory of new old stock crystal sizes in both hunter and open face style.
+I use both new old stock mineral glass and "new era" plastic crystals for this purpose and maintain an extensive crystal inventory for both Hunter and Open Face case styles.
 I also have an excellent inventory of the "American Bulls Eye" style for those early pocket watches and can provide prompt service for all.
 All that said, there are certain size crystals that are getting much harder to come by, thus turnaround for these may take a little longer and carry a premium cost to replace.

 More information on crystals...

 The piece of glass that covers the dial of your pocket watch is traditionally known as the "crystal".
 That doesn't mean it is made of lead crystal material, in fact it isn't, but given its "clear transparency" has become known as such.
 The crystal material for original pocket watches was known in the trade as "mineral glass"and they were produced in great numbers.
 Such that, new old stock still remains available today.
 Mineral glass is ordinary glass that has been hardened and tempered to be more scratch resistent and less susceptible to breakage.